Integrating by parts at finite density: One-loop consistency checks and additional examples

 In sec.~\ref{sec:1-loopformulae}, we also discussed the effect of the diagonal total derivative operator $\frac{\partial}{\partial p_0} \circ p_0$, where one simplification was found in the vanishing of total spatial derivatives, or conversely the generated boundary terms.
 This is a central element in dimensionally regularized integral algebra, and here we apply the one-loop master integral to confirm this result explicitly.
 By first performing the spatial integration, we retain all differential and linear algebra within the innermost integral.
 The diagonal operator can be re-written such that

 Upon performing the innermost integral, this operator structure introduces two terms: one proportional to the master integral and another with increased radial power, of which the latter can be geometrically interpreted as a master integral in a higher dimension.
-To this end, the total derivative reads \footnote{ To simplify the computation, we vary the spatial dimensionality of the master integral, $\mathcal{I}_\alpha^d (\mu, T)$, and write it explicitly in the superscript. }
+To this end, the total spatial derivative acting on the integrand of eq.~\eqref{eq:I:alpha:f:T} results in \footnote{ To simplify the computation, we vary the spatial dimensionality of the master integral, $\mathcal{I}_\alpha (d,\mu, T)$, and write it explicitly in the superscript. }